teatwig/qobuz-player/README.md

 ### Download Release

-Download the tar.gz file for your supported OS from the releases page, extract the file and execute `hifi-rs` or copy it to the your `$PATH`.
+Download the tar.gz file for your supported OS from the releases page, extract the file and execute `qobuz-player` or copy it to the your `$PATH`.

 ### Build from source